project-akri/akri-on-krustlet/demo-krustlet.md

 ## Requesting resources from Krustlet

-Now that the devices are already been advertised as Kubernetes resources we can deploy a WebAssembly module that request them.
+Now that the devices are already been advertised as Kubernetes resources, we can deploy a WebAssembly module that request them.

 ```
 kubectl apply -f ./deployment/wasm_pod_using_wde.yaml